LO76GAME/LO76GAME-BOT/languages/EN u.s.md

 __if you're not american you probably need some help below__ :

 NY = New York *state* // TX = Texas // UT = Utah // NV = Nevada.
-working on `us_states.js` to help foreign . it will be like : `;search state NJ` and bot will reply `NJ mean New Jersey, it's 10:26a .`

 # LAST UPDATE /!\